 #Fix 2: Perform a Clean Boot

 Third-party software and startup programs can interfere with Windows Update.
-A clean boot disables these programs temporarily.
+A clean boot disables them temporarily.

 Press Windows + R, type msconfig, and press Enter.
 Go to the Services tab, check “Hide all Microsoft services,” then click “Disable all.”
 Go to the Startup tab and click “Open Task Manager.”
 Disable all startup items.
 Restart your PC and try Windows Update again.